nibalizer/OBS-Opensource.com/post.md

 ## Sources

 Caroline "omgVandi" Vani is a freelance graphic designer and streamer on Twitch.
 As part of her graphic design business she designs graphics and overlays for streamers.
-Streamers use OBS combined with staic grahpics and animated browser sources to create good looking streams.
+Streamers use OBS combined with static grahpics and animated browser sources to create good looking streams.

 OmgVandi says that most OBS scenes are constructed out of a few basic sources:

-* Webcam video source: "A lot of people will have a greenscreen.
-Some people have the straight camera box, but if they do, they have a real life background that fits the style of the stream.
-The background of the camera becomes a relevant part of the stream."
+* Webcam video source: "Some people will have a greenscreen.
+Most have the straight camera box and the best have a real life background that fits the style of the stream"
 * Game capture.
 OBS can capture fullscreen games, windowed gaems, or the raw desktop.
 * A browser source that displays new followers, new donations, and subscriptions.
 Browser sources are dynamic web content rendered onto the stream.
 * Static or animated graphics to provide borders and branding: "My job as a graphic designer is to ... create the visuals that go into browser sources, or to create a static PNG overlay that goes on top".
 "Static PNG overlays are pretty standard for people that don't have a ton of money to spend on custom designs.
 They look really good, they're clean, most of them can be nice and simple," OmgVandi says.